valkolovos/language-learning/project_docs/deliverable_chunk_practice_pronunciation_functional_specification.md

 ## Scoring Model (implementation‑agnostic)
 The system computes **intelligibility** using a reference chunk and the user’s audio.
 Two interchangeable backends:

 - **Local-first backend** (default): on‑device speech recognition in the browser (WASM) to obtain a best‑effort transcript and word timings; simple acoustic cues (duration, energy) for stressed syllables; VAD to trim silences.
-Can be mocked for local development and testing.
 - **Managed backend** (feature‑flagged): cloud scoring API returning word/phoneme accuracy, fluency/timing, and completeness.
 The UI and thresholds remain the same regardless of backend.

 **Derived metrics (conceptual definitions):**